coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 on).
 A body with extra limbs does not allow the deity to make more attacks (or more advantageous two-weapon attacks) than normal.
 Natural abilities also include mundane movement capabilities, such as walking, swimming, and flight with wings.
-The deity's speed is that of the assumed form or the deity's normal speed, whichever is higher.
+The deity’s speed is that of the assumed form or the deity’s normal speed, whichever is higher.

 In general, any part of the body or piece of equipment that is separated from the whole reverts to its original form.
 However, if the assumed